lwhite1/dabooDb/README.md

 * GetRange(); for range queries

 ## The Features
-What makes dabuDB different from, say, a standard Java TreeMap?
+What makes dabooDB different?

-* Data is persistent, and durable in the event of a shutdown or crash
+* It's persistent; Durable in the event of a shutdown or crash
-* Supports Both in-process (embedded) and client-server modes
+* Supports in-process (embedded) and client-server modes
 * Transactions on batch operations
 * Optimistic Locking, so it can be safely used by more than one client
 * Integrated document compression and encryption